Did you know that you can use eggshells in the garden?

 #5 – Include Eggshells In Bird Food

-Like people and plants, birds also benefit from calcium in their diet, especially the females as they need calcium to lay eggs.
+Like people and plants, birds also benefit from the calcium in their diet, especially the females as they need calcium to lay eggs.

 To make bird food, sterilize your shells as mentioned above and then crush them into fine bits.
 You can mix them with your favorite seed.